giantswarm/coredns-warnlist-plugin/README.md

 `malicious domains.txt ips.txt 5m`

 Tokens:

-`malicious` - the name of the plugin (for now) `domains.txt` - the name of the file to load blacklisted domains `ips.txt` - the name of the file to load blacklisted IPs (not currently used) `5m` - a valid Go Duration after which the blacklist will be regenerated from the files
+- `malicious` - the name of the plugin
+- `domains.txt` - the name of the file to load blacklisted domains
+- `ips.txt` - the name of the file to load blacklisted IPs (not currently implemented)
+- `5m` - a valid Go Duration after which the blacklist will be regenerated from the files

 ## File Format

 The domain blacklist file should include one domain name per line.
 Each is assumed to be a FQDN from the global origin (i.e. names are transformed to include a trailing `.` if one is not present).

-There is currently a limitation in the underlying cache data structure that it cannot store a number of items which is a power of 2.
+**Note:** There is currently a limitation in the underlying cache data structure that it cannot store a number of items which is a power of 2.
 This means you must not provide a blacklist file with exactly 2, 4, 8, etc. items.

 Sample: